 1988 – The start of a great adventure

 In 1988, La Compagnie des îles du Ponant was created.
 Fourteen shareholders, recent graduates of the French Merchant Navy aged between 23 and 29, thus set off on the adventure of a lifetime.
 The name “Ponant” means the West in Latin but was also one of the first itineraries planned: a cruise in the Ponant Isles.

 The Le Ponant project began in 1989.
 The company’s mythical yacht saw the light of day two years later in the shipbuilding yards of Villeneuve-La-Garenne.
 In May 1991, Le Ponant cast off and made its maiden cruise.
 It was a voyage that followed in the wake of Christopher Columbus into the heart of the exotic Caribbean archipelago.

 La Compagnie des îles du Ponant expanded its fleet with the acquisition of Le Levant, in November 1998, and Le Diamant, five years later.
 In 2004, the CMA-CGM Group, one of the global leaders in maritime container transport, became the Compagnie’s major shareholder.
 The company set up its offices in Marseille and changed its name to La Compagnie du Ponant.

 2007 – A latest-generation ship

 In 2007, under the influence of the CMA-CGM Group, La Compagnie du Ponant set out in a new direction and started to design a cruise ship that would perfectly combine cutting-edge technology, intimate size and top-of-the-range amenities.
 Le Boréal was constructed in 2009 at the Italian shipyard Fincantieri.
-In 2010, this magnificent 132-cabin yacht won the “Best Newcomer of the Year – GOLD” prize awarded by the European Cruiser Association (EUCRAS).
+In 2010, this magnificent 132-stateroom yacht won the “Best Newcomer of the Year – GOLD” prize awarded by the European Cruiser Association (EUCRAS).

 2011 – A series of four sisterships